 Farmers in a Self Help Group (SHG) meeting.
 Belonging to a SHG has the potential to empower members through the provision of knowledge, skills, motivation, and competencies that underpin sustainable agriculture.

-One of the cooperative leadership committee taking an oath of office after being elected.
+Farmers have been organised in cooperatives.
 Cooperatives are playing a crucial role in the hunger and poverty alleviation, in the promotion of social harmony and in the achievement of more equitable economic growth.

 WAUs are responsible for water management techniques including, rehabilitation of irrigation network canals, supervision of water distribution, pricing and water rights systems in order to conserve water and achieve higher water efficiency productivity among beneficiaries (farmers).